Information for new students

 The minimum registration period for a PhD degree is 24 months (full-time), however, the standard period of full-time study for a PhD degree is 3 years or more.

-A Procedural Timetable giving students details of forms/documents they must complete is included in this booklet, please read it.
+The Procedural Timetable giving students details of forms/documents they must complete must be consulted throughtout the PhD.

 Transfer from PhD to an MPhil registration: If you have been transferred from the PhD onto an Mphil programme at the 9M review, the minimum registration period to submit an MPhil is 12M.